-The five-year old Aggie Softball Complex, located at the corner of Benbow and Sullivan Streets is a welcome addition to the Aggie athletics department.
-Prior to the construction of this facility the Lady Aggies played their home games at a local park.
+The Lady Aggie Softball Complex, located at the corner of Benbow Road and Sullivan Street was a welcomed addition to the Aggie athletics department when it opened in 2005.
+Prior to the construction of this facility the Lady Aggies played their home games at various local parks.

 Construction on the facility began in August of 2004 and the initial phase was completed in February of 2005.
-The field is located east of the Ford Motor Complex formerly Aggie Stadium.
-It was always the intention to develop that entire area into game regulation facilities.
 Previously, the field was used as a practice field for baseball.
-When they moved to the Memorial Stadium, former home of the Greensboro Bats, this provided the perfect opportunity to begin development.
+When they moved to the War Memorial Stadium, former home of the Greensboro minor league baseball franchise, this provided the perfect opportunity to begin development.

 The complex is NCAA compliant regulation.
 The outfield is made up of tif sport Bermuda grass while the infield is a skinned clay turf mixture.
 The dimensions are 210 feet down the line and 220 feet to center field with fences that are 6-feet high.
 It has two bull pens and two batting cages, both located on the 1st and 3rd base sides.
 The dugouts are above ground and it has a digital scoreboard, however at this time it is not equipped to host night games.